philscanlon/Hackathon2016/docs/getting-started.md

 ## 2. Create a VMR on Amazon Web Services

 1. Login to Amazon Web Services AWS using your credentials supplied by IT
-2. Select the appropriate AWS Zone before you create your VMR
+2. Select the appropriate AWS Zone before you create your VMR (if yo'ure not sure, please contact us... this information will be provided in a spreadsheet)

 Note - in the online setup guide  some of the defaults will need to be changed for the Hackathon:

-__Configuration details__
+### Method 1

+1. Once you've logged in, create an EC2 Instance
+2. On the left toolbar, find "Images" and click AMIs
+3. On the drop-down, select "Private Images"
+4. Select the most recent Enterprise VMR (7.2.1.616)

+### Method 2

 * The AMI we will use is soltr-7.2.1.616-vmr-cloud-enterprise - __ami-297dde4a__.
 You can find this by going to MY AMI's and selecting : __Ownership__
             - [x] Shared with me.

+### Configuration details

 * Tags - use your name as the Tag, so you can find your own instances.
 Add HAckathon as a Tag so we can easily locate all the hackathon VMR's

-3. Setup an AWS VMR using the guide at http://docs.solace.com/Solace-VMR-Set-Up/Starting-VMRs-for-the-First-Time/Setting-Up-an-Eval-VMR-in-AWS.htm.
+1. Setup an AWS VMR using the guide at http://docs.solace.com/Solace-VMR-Set-Up/Starting-VMRs-for-the-First-Time/Setting-Up-an-Eval-VMR-in-AWS.htm.
-4. Once complete, enter your details in https://github.com/philscanlon/Hackathon2016/blob/master/docs/router-details.md
+2. Once complete, enter your details in https://github.com/philscanlon/Hackathon2016/blob/master/docs/router-details.md

 ## 3. Configure your VMR to join the mesh